Rylo-13/Rylo-13/README.md

 - Hi, I’m Rylo.
 - Full Stack Web Developer based in Melbourne, Australia.
 - Interested in building cool web applications, everything Web3 and skateboarding!
-- Currently focused on TypeScript, React and Solidity..
-And probably a hundred other programming technologies
+- Currently focused on TypeScript, React, Next and Solidity

 <!---
 Rylo-13/Rylo-13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.